Foran/free-wp-membership/readme.txt

 = What is currently being worked on? =
 Check [GitHub](https://github.com/Foran/free-wp-membership/issues "Current Issues") for the most current list of items == Changelog ==
-= 1.1.6 =
+= 1.1.6.1 =
+* fixed an error in the installation of 1.1.6 that caused a server 500 error = 1.1.6 =
 * Updated the readme.txt to better conform with WordPress.org's parser
 * Refactored Option Tabs (Code Cleanup)